Fans remember Shinee's Jonghyun at memorial event

 "It still feels weird, as I've always remembered him being fine and positive.
 I hadn't expected his death.
 I listen to his songs whenever I feel stressed at work," she said.

-Jonghyun, whose real name was Kim Jong-hyun, was found unconscious in a rented studio apartment in Gangnam on Dec 18 last year.
+Jonghyun, whose real name was Kim Jong-hyun, was found unconscious in a rented studio apartment in southern Seoul on Dec 18 last year.

 The 27-year-old singer had suffered a cardiac arrest upon discovery and was taken to a nearby hospital, but he was pronounced dead after attempts to revive him failed.
 Police have ruled the case as suicide.